Top Ways to Save Money on your Farm Power Bills

 For 2020, IFA has allocated €82.5 million to be paid out to farmers across Ireland.
 It’s best to apply and make your payment claim as soon as possible.

-Selectra can help you double up your savings by getting cheaper energy rates.
+Selectra can help you double up your savings by getting better energy rates.

 IFA Bord Gáis Energy discount